oodavid/puppeteer-scraper/README.md

 Always use `module.exports`, not `exports`

-# Northstar - Scrape Checkatrade for Paul!
+# Northstar - Scrape for Paul!

 What remains (15th Nov)